Zaphodious/hireling/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/hireling.svg)](https://clojars.org/hireling)

+Requires [org.clojure/clojurescript "1.10.238"] or later.

 This walkthrough is going to assume that the app getting the shiny new service worker is one similar to what you get with lein new figwheel or lein new chestnut.
 If that's the case, there are a few things that need to be in place for service workers to work for us.
 Only two of them involve this library.
 Will there, possibly, be a lein plugin that handles this?
-No. lein-cljsbuild is more then sufficient.
+No. There are many means by which one can build Clojurescript.
+This library is intended to be useful to all of them.

+There may be a ring handler coming, however.

+Anyways...

 In the app's startup namespace, register the worker.
 ``` clojure